Lego minifigure: Other famous depictions

-Lego Minifigures (theme)
+Collectible Minifigures

 The Collectible Minifigures (later renamed to Lego Minifigures) theme, introduced on 5 March 2010, is a set of individually packaged "blind bag" minifigures.
 Each series consists of approximately 16 new and exclusive minifigures, with a random assortment of 60 polybags per box.
 A new series is released every three to four months, with some having a theme (e.g. monsters or masquerade) and others including a wide variety of minifigs.
 Several blogs publish "feel guides" to help collectors figure out which minifigures are inside the opaque package.
 The minifigures can be based on fictional archetypes, history, or jobs, sports, life styles and hobbies (i.e. Punk Rocker, Dino Tracker, Caveman).
 All CMF minifigures come with a Lego "stand".
 Most CMF come with an (often unique) accessory and many have uniquely printed body parts.

+One minifigure released during Series 10, Mr. Gold, had only 5,000 copies produced.
+The minifigure has sold on markets for high sums of money.

 Similar bags have also been released for DC, The Simpsons, Looney Tunes, Marvel, Harry Potter, Dungeons & Dragons, and more.